Acacia gordonii is a shrub potentially reaching 1.5 m tall, with narrow stems forming the spread of the plant.

-This species may be confused with A. baueri subsp. aspera which mas sessile (no peduncle) flower heads).
+This species may be confused with A. baueri subsp. aspera which has sessile (no peduncle) flower heads.

 gordonii – named in Honour of Eric Gifford Gordon about who not much is known but who apparently found the plant near Bilpin in 1961.

-A. gordonii is listed as threatened and classified endangered under the NSW and Commonwealth legislation.
+A. gordonii is listed as threatened and classified endangered under both NSW and Commonwealth legislation.

 NSW Flora Online (PlantNET) – Acacia gordonii profile page http://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Acacia~gordonii